-Before jumping in, the wise investor decides on their ‘pain tolerance’: large exposure to market risk or accepting that a lower return is a price to be paid for a lower risk.
+Before jumping in, the wise investor decides on their ‘pain tolerance’: large exposure to market risk or accepting that a lower return is a price to be paid for lower risk.
 Once this is known, progress can be made.

 The right answers require the right questions.
-We don’t ask what investors want most since this is inevitably highest achievable profit with zero losses.
+We don’t ask what investors want most since this is inevitably the highest achievable profit with zero losses.
 We want instead to know what investors have least tolerance for and build appropriate strategies on these constraints.

 The following diagram summarizes an investor’s preferences in terms of exposure to the market (in this case, to the Bitcoin, as the data so far supports the hypothesis that it’s a good proxy of the dynamics of the market).

 Alpha Portfolio: Alpha is perceived as a measurement of a portfolio’s profitability.
 Choose among Alpha portfolios if you are not averse to higher risks which might generate a higher profit.